Brioche: Place the

 smooth side is facing up.
 With the palm of your hand rotate the ball of dough on

-your surface to create surface tension and to seal the edges of the dough
+your counter to create surface tension and to seal the edges of the dough

-onto the baking sheets, spacing them several inches apart.
+onto each baking sheet, spacing them several inches apart.
 Cover loosely with plastic wrap

 that has been sprayed with a non stick spray or lightly oiled (this will prevent the buns from